pitchmuc/adobe-analytics-api-2.0/docs/main.md

   Arguments:
   * metricJSON : REQUIRED : Calculated Metrics information to create.
 Required :  name, definition, rsid more information can be found on the [Swagger refrence](https://adobedocs.github.io/analytics-2.0-apis/#/calculatedmetrics/calculatedmetrics_createCalculatedMetric)

+* createCalculatedMetricValidate: Validate a calculated metrics definition or object passed.
+  Arguments:
+  * metricJSON : REQUIRED : Calculated Metrics information to create.
+(Required: name, definition, rsid) More information can be found at this address https://adobedocs.github.io/analytics-2.0-apis/#/calculatedmetrics/calculatedmetrics_createCalculatedMetric

 * createTags : This method creates a tag and associate it with a component.
   Arguments: